SyedShakirX/Terraform-AWS-Production-Ready-Infrastructure/README.md

 5. **Access the Application**
 Once the deployment is complete, Terraform will output the ALB DNS name.
 Wait 3-5 minutes for the EC2 health checks to pass, then paste the URL into your browser!

-Gemini said
-Here is the complete, updated README.md file with those final notes included right at the bottom.

-You can copy this entire block, from the first # to the very last line, and paste it directly into your GitHub repository!

-Markdown
 # 🚀 Enterprise-Grade AWS Web Architecture via Terraform

 > A fully automated, production-ready, and highly available web application infrastructure deployed on AWS using Terraform.